philipahNOV/maze-2025/README.md

 ### 3. Object Detection (`YOLOModel`)

 The YOLOv8 nano model is loaded and initialized at runtime using the Ultralytics API.
-It was trained for 40 epochs using 400+ images with manually annotated labels of the class 'ball'.
+It was trained for 40 epochs using 400+ images with manually annotated labels of the class `ball`.
 The model path is defined in `config.yaml` under `tracking.model_path`.

 After loading, the `.fuse()` method is called to combine convolution and batch normalization layers, optimizing the model for faster inference during deployment.
 This step improves runtime efficiency without affecting accuracy.
-The model is then set to evaluation mode using `.eval()`, which disables training-specific behaviors such as dropout and batch norm updates in order to ensure deterministic and consistent outputs.
+The model is then set to evaluation mode using `.eval()`, which disables training-specific behaviors such as dropout and batch norm updates in order to give deterministic and consistent outputs.

 ```python